 Skip to main content

-Relationship Queries: Check, Read, Expand, and ListObjects
+Relationship Queries: Check, Read, Expand, ListObjects and ListUsers

 Assume that you have the following authorization model.